Sue W. Goldstein, BA, CCRC, AASECT-CSE, IF

 Clinical Research Manager, Sex Educator

-Mrs. Goldstein is an AASECT certified sexuality educator and certified clinical research coordintor.
-She serves as clinical research manager and program coordinator for San Diego Sexual Medicine, where she is site manager for clinical trials, responsible for educational programs and coordinates with the Sexual Medicine program at Alvarado Hospital and the University of California at San Diego.
+Mrs. Goldstein is an AASECT certified sexuality educator and certified clinical research coordinator.
+She serves as clinical research manager and program coordinator for San Diego Sexual Medicine, where she is site manager for clinical trials, responsible for educational programs and coordinates with the Sexual Medicine program at Alvarado Hospital.
 Mrs. Goldstein combines her knowledge of sexual medicine, her writing skills and her years of fund-raising for non-profit organizations in this position to create educational programs for health care clinicians, industry and the public while raising funds to support The Institute for Sexual Medicine, Inc, a charitable corporation dedicated to research and education in the field.

-Mrs. Goldstein is a Global Development Chair and past Education Chair of the International Society for the Study of Women’s Sexual Health (ISSWSH) and a member of the International Society of Sexual Medicine, the Sexual Medicine Society of North America, American Association of Sex Educators, Counselors and Therapists, and Association of Clinical Research Professionals.
+Mrs. Goldstein is Global Development Chair of the International Society for the Study of Women’s Sexual Health (ISSWSH).
+She has served as Online Services Chair and Education Chair in the past.
+She is a member of the International Society of Sexual Medicine where she serves on the Education Committee, and the Sexual Medicine Society of North America, American Association of Sex Educators, Counselors and Therapists, and Association of Clinical Research Professionals.
 She was recently honored by ISSWSH with the Distinguished Service Award.
 She also serves as managing editor of Sexual Medicine Reviews.